 2.2.2.
 It is possible that where there might be insufficient numbers on an individual discipline within a course it may be necessary to close a particular pathway prior to commencement.
 However, whilst there is no precedence for this happening and it is also considered low risk, should such a situation occur appropriate measures are outlined below.

 2.2.3.
-Currently there are no plans or proposed strategy to close individual programmes for other reasons.
+Currently there are no plans or proposed strategies to close individual programmes for other reasons.

 2.3.
 Closure of a specific site or campus